Weak approximation for cubic hypersurfaces

 \begin{conj}[\cite{HT06}] Let $\pi:\mcX \rightarrow B$ be a flat surjective morphism from a projective variety to a smooth projective curve such that a general fiber is smooth and rationally connected (such a map $\mcX \rightarrow B$ is called a \emph{model} of the generic fiber).
 Then the morphism $\pi$ satisfies \emph{weak approximation}.
 That is, for every finite sequence $(b_1,\dots,b_m)$ of distinct closed points of $B$, for every sequence $(\whts_1,\dots,\whts_m)$ of formal power series sections of $\pi$ over $b_i$, and for every positive integer $N$, there exists a regular section $s$ of $\pi$ which is congruent to $\whts_i$ modulo $\mfm_{B,b_i}^{N}$ for every $i=1,\dots,m$. \end{conj}

-To see the two formulations are equivalent, notice the following two facts.
-First, given a projective variety over the function field of $B$, a projective model always exists.
-And second, by the valuative criterion, a rational point (resp. a local point) is the same as a section (resp. a local formal section) of the family.
-For a nice introduction and summary of known results of weak approximation in the function field case (as of 2008), see the survey article \cite{WASurvey}.
+For the equivalence of the two formulations, see section 1 of the survey article \cite{WASurvey}, which provides a nice introduction and summary of known results of weak approximation in the function field case (as of 2008).

-Unlike the case of weak approximation over number fields, where one has the Brauer-Manin obstructions to weak approximation, we do not know any obstruction to weak approximation in the function field case.